Best travel eSIM for New Zealand in 2026

 Which networks should I check for coverage in New Zealand?

 There are three: Spark, One NZ and 2degrees, all running 5G in the main centres.
 Because the country is long and thinly populated, the real test is rural and alpine reach rather than city coverage.
 The South Island high country, Fiordland and stretches of open highway can lose signal, so check each carrier's own coverage map for your route.
-We do not yet publish verified coverage percentages, so treat any coverage figure not cited here as pending verification.
+We do not yet publish verified coverage percentages, so treat any coverage figure not cited here as a modelled estimate.

 Why is New Zealand's mobile pricing relatively competitive?